HariKumarValluru/100_Days_of_ML_Code/Log.md

 ## Day 3 : Oct 27, 2018

-**Today's Progress** : Created some basic visualation using matplotlib and learning seaborn library for visualization which is built on top of matplotlib
+**Today's Progress** : Created some basic visualation using matplotlib and learning seaborn library for visualization which is built on top of matplotlib.

 **Thoughts** : Seaborn is high-level interface for drawing attractive statistical graphics.
 It is a handy tool for visualization.